9 Gujarat Vidyapith trustees resign to protest Governor Devvrat's appointment as chancellor | Education

 - India

-Nine members of the board of trustees of the Gujarat Vidyapith resigned in protest against the appointment of state Governor Acharya Devvrat as the new chancellor of the deemed university set up by Mahatma Gandhi in 1920 and claimed ''undue haste'' and ''political pressure'' in the selection.
+Nine of 24 trustees of the Gujarat Vidyapith, founded by Mahatma Gandhi in 1920, have resigned to protest state Governor Acharya Devvrat's appointment as the new chancellor under ''political pressure''.

 However, the apex decision-making body of the Ahmedabad-based university has decided not to accept the resignations.

-The nine trustees appealed to the governor to decline taking charge as the chancellor in order to ''uphold the fundamental values of democracy and transparent autonomous decision-making (of the varsity).''
-In a joint statement here, the nine trustees on Monday said the selection of Devvrat as the chancellor was done due to ''crass political pressure,'' and in ''total disregard of Gandhi's values, methods and practices.''
-The governor had on October 11 agreed to take over as the 12th chancellor of the 102-year-old institute after the university's governing council resolved on October 4 to invite him to assume the post for five years following the resignation of incumbent Ela Bhatt (89), a well-known activist and Gandhian, due to age-related issues.
+In a joint statement, the nine trustees on Monday said the selection of Devvrat as the chancellor was done due to ''crass political pressure,'' and in ''total disregard of Gandhi's values, methods and practices.''
+They appealed to the governor to decline taking charge as the chancellor in order to ''uphold the fundamental values of democracy and transparent autonomous decision-making (of the varsity).''
+The governor had on October 11 agreed to take over as the 12th chancellor of the 102-year-old institution after the university's governing council resolved on October 4 to invite him to assume the post for five years following the resignation of incumbent Ela Bhatt (89), a well-known activist and Gandhian, due to age-related issues.

 The Gujarat Vidyapith's governing council, its highest decision-making body, said in a statement that a unanimous resolution was passed at its meeting on Monday to not accept the resignation of eight trustees (the ninth member is a lifelong trustee).